liuzihe02/Meta-Portfolio-Method/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MIT License - see `LICENSE` for details

 ## Acknowledgments